KRISTINA SWARNER Illustrator/Painter Chicago, IL

 Most recently it was because someone crashed into my ankles with a shopping cart.

 I just finished some greeting cards, and have a book and some other projects coming up.
 I've been writing some stories and am planning to illustrate them, too.

 What's most important for you being a professional illustrator?

 Freedom and trust.
 Even though I'm working with other people and need their input, my favorite clients are the ones who trust my decisions.
 When I'm given that space, my ideas are truer and my work is stronger.

-Where could we purchase your paintings?
+Where to find your paintings?

-I sell prints of my work, and sometimes originals, in my Etsy shop:
+I sell prints of my work, and sometimes originals, in my Etsy shop.

 I bought the Eye Serum a few weeks ago because I fell in love with the drawing of the eyes on the label!
 I've already gone through most of the bottle because I use it all the time.